richheller/network-lab-richardheller/labs/eigrp/unequal_cost_load_balancing/README.md

 <img width="478" height="89" alt="image" src="https://github.com/user-attachments/assets/56dcabce-51f5-4398-929f-99850fd5865a" />

 The highest metric path (28416) requires a minimum variance of approximately 6.16 (28416 / 4608).
-Since variance must be an integer, a value of 7 is required to include the third path.
+Since variance must be an integer, a value of 7 is required to include the third feasible path into the routing table.